 One of the most interesting features of the church is its wooden pulpit (above right), which dates back to pre-reformation days.
-It is richly carved, with the upped part divided into canopied niches covered with a floral and scroll design.
+It is richly carved, with the upper part divided into canopied niches covered with a floral and scroll design.
 It bears numerous marks of having been carefully restored in the eighteenth century from injuries previously inflicted on it, possibly during the religious differences of the Civil War.
-Traces of brush work which can be seen through dark varnish now covering its panels may indicate that at one time coloured figures of the saints were painted on them.
-Legend has it that the pulpit itself, originally came from North Petherwin.
-A carpenter, engaged in its repair when in that church, having informed those concerned that it was an old thing not worth mending, and that he would make them a new one of imitation mahogany for less that the other would cost to put in order, and having removed it to Langore, whence it found its way to Launceston.
+Traces of brushwork which can be seen through dark varnish now covering its panels may indicate that at one time coloured figures of the saints were painted on them.
+Legend has it that the pulpit itself originally came from North Petherwin.
+A carpenter, engaged in its repair when in that church, having informed those concerned that it was an old thing not worth mending, and that he would make them a new one of imitation mahogany for less than the other would cost to put in order and having removed it to Langore, whence it found its way to Launceston.
 The Rev. T. B. Trentham, writing on the subject, says; ‘There is a tradition that the Launceston pulpit once belonged to North Petherwin, but it is very vague, and I do not think there is a record of such a transfer.
-I think that the ‘tabernacle work,’ or carved canopies to the panels of the Launceston pulpit, is of earlier date than the rest, which appears to be Jacobean, so that it is not unlikely that when some ancient pulpit of late perpendicular work was broken up, being thought not worth mending, some one may have got hold of the tabernacle work and attached it to the Launceston pulpit, and this may have come from North Petherwin.’
-It was daubed with pitch during the Civil War and was only restored to its present state in 1970, under the auspices of Colonel Norman Colville of Penheale in memory of his son Gavin Colville who was killed in the Second World War.
+I think that the ‘tabernacle work,’ or carved canopies to the panels of the Launceston pulpit, is of earlier date than the rest, which appears to be Jacobean, so that it is not unlikely that when some ancient pulpit of late perpendicular work was broken up, being thought not worth mending, someone may have got hold of the tabernacle work and attached it to the Launceston pulpit, and this may have come from North Petherwin.’
+It was daubed with a pitch during the Civil War and was only restored to its present state in 1970, under the auspices of Colonel Norman Colville of Penheale in memory of his son Gavin Colville who was killed in the Second World War.

 The south porch (below) is covered with ornamentation, including St George and the Dragon and St Martin sharing his coat with a beggar which may refer to former church guilds.

 The church’s organ is a fine instrument presented by a member of the Morice family of Werrington Park.
 The donor was either Sir William Morice, 3rd Baronet (1707–50) or his successor Humphry Morice (1723–85).
-The casework is most elaborate and is regarded as a superb example of 18th century woodwork; the 18th century pipework is also of very high quality.
+The casework is most elaborate and is regarded as a superb example of 18th-century woodwork; the 18th-century pipework is also of very high quality.